-4-H SHEEP FIT AND SHOW CONTESTS
+4-H SHEEP FITTING & SHOWMANSHIP

 THE PURPOSE of this event is to have delegates judged on their fitting ability of their own animal and showing knowledge in presenting this animal to a judge.
-There will be three fit and show classes per age division: Meat Breeds, Wool Breeds and Slick Shorn.
+There will be three classes per age division: Meat Breeds, Wool Breeds and Slick Shorn.
 If the number of entries is high, classes may be divided within each division.
 Delegates are placed in the proper class by designation of the breed standard.
-A Supreme Fit & Show class will be held at the conclusion of each age division, with the first place individuals in each class competing.
-An overall supreme champion will be selected from the supremes of each age division.
+A Supreme Fitting & Showmanship class will be held at the conclusion of each age division, with the first place individuals in each class competing.
+An overall Supreme Champion will be selected from the Supremes of each age division.

-Please note: What follows is a GUIDELINE for delegates to use in preparing for Fit and Show.
+Please note: What follows is a GUIDELINE for delegates to use in preparing for Fitting & Showmanship.
 These guidelines have been given to the judge as a standard form.
 Delegates should note that individual judges will have their own preferences.